Baphomet42/Data-Packs/README.md

 + *Level Tool*
     + Sets the load level for all new equipment
     + Equipment with a load level will only work if the level is currently loaded by a player
-    + Unloaded equipment will cause nearly no lag or server resources
+    + Unloaded equipment will be removed from the world completely
+        + The equipment will come back upon the level being loaded
     + By default, all equipment is set to always be loaded, until it's assigned a level using this tool
     + To use: place any amount of equipment that should be in the same load level, then place the level tool anywhere
         + The level tool has unlimited range (as long as the area is loaded) and won't set the level for any equipment that has already been assigned a level
         + This tool behaves similarly to the link tool (see above)
     + Levels are only considered loaded if a player has that level score, so levels can be placed close together without effecting each other or causing excessive lag
-    + Load levels are highly recommended when there are lots of Turrets
     + Automate levels using Zones (see below)
 + *Change Skin Tool*
     + Changes textures without changing functionality